 Protective orders are standard in domestic abuse cases.
 If you live with the victim, you will need to find another place to stay.
 Do not contact the victim under any circumstances, as violations of the protective order carry additional penalties.

 Do not share any details regarding your case with friends and family or post statements on social media.
-The only person you should discuss the charge with is your attorney.
+The only person you should discuss the charge with is your domestic assault and battery lawyer.

 When Your Future and Freedom Are at Stake, You Need an Attorney You Can Count On